Recent Faculty Publications

 Anthony Foy, Associate Professor of English

-- Black Ideography: Autobiography, Ideology, and Image in Jim Crow America (book in progress).
+- Black Ideography: Autobiography, Ideology, and Image in Jim Crow America (book manuscript in progress).

 - "Class, Conversion, Control: Black Autobiography as Institutional Practice" (article in progress).